 Who's it for?

-This network is aimed at public engagement professionals (or PEPs) working in professional services roles in higher education institutions across the UK.
-That is, people who work in professional services roles with responsibility for coordinating, or supporting public engagement within their institution, whether this is a part of their formal job title or not.
-This group, often referred to as public engagement 'enablers' or 'brokers', face a series of common and often unique challenges in working to support the embedding of high quality public engagement within higher education institutions or research institutes.
+This network is aimed at public engagement professionals (or PEPs) working in professional services roles in higher education institutions (HEIs) or research institutes across the UK.
+Whether public engagement is formally part of their job description or not, this group face a series of common and often unique challenges in working to support the embedding of high quality public engagement within higher education institutions or research institutes.
 We also welcome those working in similar roles in the sector, working with HEIs, research institutes or funders to coordinate, support and facilitate public engagement.

 What's the purpose?

-PEPs often work in quite isolated roles in the sector, and this national network aims to mobilise the collective experience and skills of this group and support their career development.
+PEPs often work in quite isolated roles in the sector, and this national network aims to conteract that by mobilising the collective experience and skills of this group and supporting their career development.
 It will provide access to the latest thinking and expertise about engagement policy and practice, offer opportunities for CPD and training, support members to share solutions and problems, and establish peer support mechanisms.
 During the first year of the network we will also work with members and other to explore options related to accrediation.
 We believe that membership of this network will benefit PEPs personally and professionally.